Do AI Models Perform Human-like Abstract Reasoning Across Modalities?: Results

-Notably, while o3 in the textual setting rivals humans in output grid accuracy, about 28\% of its correct outputs are based on correct-unintended or incorrect rules---indicating reasoning based on superficial patterns rather than intended abstract concepts.
-We found several types of unintended rules used by models, including rules that described complicated (and spurious) patterns in the demonstrations, rules that focused on irrelevant features such as (in the textual setting) the specific numbers encoding grid colors, and rules that came close to capturing intended abstractions but included irrelevant spurious associations.
-Examples of such rules are given in \autoref{fig:Shortcut-Examples}.
-In comparison, we found that only 8\% of human's correct outputs were similarly based on correct-unintended or incorrect rules.
-While our analysis for human-generated rules is limited due to missing rule data (about 20\% of rules for correct outputs were not classifiable), this difference is suggestive and should be clarified in future research.
-Comparing AI models with one another, in cases where Claude and Gemini were accurate on output, both have a smaller fraction of correct-unintended rules than o3, but both are lower than o3 in output accuracy.
+Notably, while o3 in the textual setting rivals humans in output grid accuracy, around 27\% of its correct outputs are based on correct-unintended or incorrect rules, indicating reasoning based on superficial patterns rather than intended abstract concepts.
+We found several types of unintended rules used by models, including rules that described complicated (and spurious) patterns in the demonstrations, rules that focused on irrelevant features such as numerical relationships among the specific numbers encoding grid colors, and rules that came close to capturing intended abstractions but included irrelevant spurious associations.
+In comparison, we found that only about 8\% of humans' correct outputs were based on correct-unintended or incorrect rules.
+Although our analysis for human-generated rules is limited due to missing rule data (roughly 19\% of the rules associated with correct outputs were not classifiable, and no rules were collected for incorrect outputs), this difference is suggestive and should be clarified in future human studies.
+Comparing AI models with one another, in cases where Claude and Gemini generated accurate output grids, both have a smaller fraction of correct-unintended rules than o3, but both are lower than o3 in output accuracy.